 The standard term of office for a governor is four years.
 The chair and vice-chair are elected annually at the first meeting of the academic year.

-The chair of governors is Mrs Rachel Greenhalgh, who can be contacted via the school offices at Scholes (Elmet), St James’, or Mootown, or directly via email at [email protected].
+The chair of governors is Mrs Rachel Cooper, who can be contacted via the school offices at Scholes (Elmet), St James’, or Moortown, or directly via email at email@example.com

-If you want to be part of Sphere Federation’s Governing Body please enquire about any vacancies by contacting the Chair of Governors, or David Roundtree, the Head of Federation.
+Governors are appointed on a skills basis, to make sure the Governing Board is effective in fulfilling its responsibilities.
+If you want to be part of Sphere Federation’s Governing Board please enquire about any vacancies by contacting the Chair of Governors, or David Roundtree, the Head of Federation.
 For guidance and advice about being a governor, visit Leeds City Council website, or find out more and sign up to be a governor at Inspiring Governance.